Rosin

 Rosin (/'rɒzɪn/), also known as colophony or Greek pitch (pix graeca), is a resinous material obtained from pine trees and other plants, mostly conifers.
 The primary components of rosin are diterpenoids, i.e., C_{20} carboxylic acids.
 Rosin consists mainly of resin acids, especially abietic acid.
 Rosin often appears as a semi-transparent, brittle substance that ranges in color from yellow to black and melts at stove-top temperatures.

-In addition to industrial applications such as in varnishes, adhesives, and sealing wax, rosin is used with string instruments on the bow hair to enhance its ability to grip and sound the strings, and it provides grip in various sports and activities.
+In addition to industrial applications such as in varnishes, adhesives, and sealing wax, rosin is used with string instruments on the bow hair to enhance its ability to grip and sound the strings, and it improves grip in various sports and other activities.
 Rosin also serves as an ingredient in medicinal and pharmaceutical formulations and can cause contact dermatitis or occupational asthma in sensitive individuals.
 It is an FDA approved food additive.

-The name "colophony" originates from colophonia resina, Latin for "resin from Colophon" (Κολοφωνία ῥητίνη), an ancient Ionic city.
+The name "colophony" originates from colophonia resina, Latin for "resin from Colophon" (Κολοφωνία ῥητίνη), an ancient Ionian city, now in Turkey.